CodeCraze-Technologies/docs/docs/MobileApps/mandatory-setup.md

    - Launch Android Studio or Visual Studio Code on your computer.

 2. **Open the Flutter Project:**
    - In Android Studio: Go to File > Open and navigate to your Flutter project directory.
-Select the `pubspec.yaml` file and open it.
+Select the web—master folder and open it.
    - In Visual Studio Code: Open the folder containing your Flutter project.

 3. **Install Dependencies:**